top of page

 To drive the point home, Christ says he will write the name of his God and the name of the city of his God, the new Jerusalem, on us—all this and his new name.
 This is to distinguish between those of us who have remained brandless, so to speak, in this world, who refuse to be identified by a man's city or organisation and thus, by default, take on its name and mark.

-Christ ends by encouraging us to continue looking forward, that the city that is prepared for us comes down from his God, from heaven, up above, and not below, from the earth where men build theirs.
+Christ ends by encouraging us to continue looking forward, that the city that is prepared for us comes down from his God, from heaven, up above, and not below, from the earth where men build their cities.

 (25) Let the Dead Bury the Dead